Srijan-Baniyal/tanstack_hackathon/README.md

 ### ✨ Key Features

-- **🔀 Multi-Model Orchestration**: Run up to 4 AI agents simultaneously, each with different models
+- **🔀 Multi-Model Orchestration**: Run up to 4 AI agents in **true parallel execution**, each with different models
+- **⚡ Ultra-Fast Parallel Processing**: All agents execute concurrently - get responses up to 4x faster than sequential processing
 - **🤖 Provider Support**: Integrate with OpenRouter and Vercel AI Gateway for access to dozens of models
 - **⚡ Real-Time Streaming**: See responses from each agent as they arrive with beautiful segmented UI
 - **🎯 Custom System Prompts**: Configure each agent with unique instructions and perspectives